0abdelilah/net-cat/README.md

 # Net-Cat 🐾

-A Go-based reimplementation of the classic NetCat (`nc`) utility in a server-client architecture.
+A Go reimplementation of NetCat.
 Net-Cat enables TCP-based group chat functionality, supporting up to 10 simultaneous clients with persistent chat history and real-time user notifications.

 ---